 2/26: Amendments prompt cost savings by requiring stakeholder group and report to be done within existing DCYF resources.
 3/6: Floor amendment changes the deadline for child care providers to complete educational requirements, community-based pathway trainings, or demonstrate experience-based competency to 8/1/2030.

-Public hearing held in House Early Learning & Human Services on 2/4; Executive action (Vote) taken with adoption of substitute bill on 2/18: Public hearing held in House Appropriations on 2/24; Executive Action (Vote) taken with adoption of amendments on 2/26: Passed House Floor 97-0 on 3/6: Public hearing held in Senate Early Learning & K-12 Education on 3/13; Executive Action (Vote) taken in Senate Early Learning & K-12 Education on 3/27 with adoption of striker amendment: To Senate Ways & Means
+Public hearing held in House Early Learning & Human Services on 2/4; Executive action (Vote) taken with adoption of substitute bill on 2/18; Public hearing held in House Appropriations on 2/24; Executive Action (Vote) taken with adoption of amendments on 2/26: Passed House Floor 97-0 on 3/6; Public hearing held in Senate Early Learning & K-12 Education on 3/13; Executive Action (Vote) taken in Senate Early Learning & K-12 Education on 3/27 with adoption of striker amendment; Passed Senate Floor 48-0 on 4/8: To House for Concurrence in Senate Amendments

 3/27: Striker amendment provides that nothing prohibits DCYF from adopting rules for timelines beyond 8/1/28 to allow providers additional time to meet qualification requirements based on date of licensure, hire, or promotion, which can be no more than five years.
 Additionally revises requirements for experience-based competency to include a deadline of 8/1/28 to demonstrate experience-based competency, specifies that providers must have been employed without a break in service since 8/1/21 or a cumulative five years of employment and have maintained compliance with all health and safety and child care or school-age care basics training, and provides that nothing prohibits DCYF from establishing more restrictive requirements for ECEAP providers.
 The striker proposed moving the deadline for child care providers to complete certification requirements or community-based training pathway from 8/1/30 to 8/1/28 but an amendment to the striker removed this proposal and maintained the 8/1/30 deadline.
+HB 2041 Macri Concerning postpartum coverage.
+Amends coverage of health care for eligible postpartum individuals from 12 months postpartum to 6 months.
+Public hearing held in House Appropriations on 4/3; Executive Action (Vote) taken in House Appropriations on 4/5; Passed House Floor 56-40 on 4/17; To Senate HB 2043 Fey Concerning transportation resources.
+Transportation budget for the 2025-27 biennium.
+Public hearing held in House Transportation on 3/25